Retina & Vitreous

 Diabetes-related eye risk

-Patients with diabetes need periodic retina evaluation even if vision feels normal.
+Patients with diabetes need periodic retina evaluation even if vision appears normal.

 Urgent warning: Sudden vision loss, new flashes with floaters, eye injury, a curtain-like shadow, or rapidly worsening vision should be treated as urgent and should not wait for a routine appointment.